 LockDownDhcpd is a deprecated legacy directive.
 If set to true, a global DHCP "deny unknown-clients" option is set.
 This means no new DHCP leases are granted to unknown clients for all networks.
 Unknown clients are nodes for which Bright Cluster Manager has no MAC addresses associated with the node.
-The directive LockDownDhcpd is deprecated be-
+The directive LockDownDhcpd is deprecated because its globality affects clients on all networks managed by Bright Cluster Manager, which is contrary to the general principle of segregating the network activity of networks.